 One of the most frequent questions we hear about lactose intolerance is, can I still drink dairy?

 Yes!
-There are ways for people with lactose intolerance to enjoy their favorite dairy foods, while benefiting from the wholesome nutrients found in milk, cheese, and yogurt.
+There are ways for people with lactose intolerance to enjoy their favorite dairy foods without having the digestive discomfort, while benefiting from the wholesome nutrients found in milk, cheese, and yogurt.

 Here are some of the most commonly asked questions – and answers – we received during Lactose Intolerance Month in February.

-The inability to fully digest a naturally occurring sugar (lactose) found in milk and other dairy products.
+Lactose intolerance is the inability to fully digest a naturally occurring sugar (lactose) found in milk and other dairy products.
 With this condition, the body does not make enough of an enzyme (lactase) needed to break down foods containing lactose.
+Without the enzyme working to break down the foods with lactose, someone is often left with digestive discomfort shortly after having those foods.

 How do I know if I’m lactose intolerant?